cs50nestm/cs50labs/syntax/README.md

 help50 make syntax
 ```

-Once you feel you've corrected any errors, execute `make syntax` again, and repeate this process until no more errors appear.
+Once you feel you've corrected any errors, execute `make syntax` again, and repeat this process until no more errors appear.

 Then execute your program, by typing in the following, again followed with Enter.